 Types of Fitness Challenges

-When brainstorming challenge ideas, you need to be clear on your objective.
+When deciding between different challenge ideas, you need to be clear on your objective.
 Are you trying to promote a new product or service?
 Increase social media followers?
 Develop social bonds and loyalty?
 This will influence the type of challenge you create.

 You can use challenges to…